AAAEEEE/deep-knn/README.md

 # Deep k-Nearest Neighbors and Interpretable NLP

-This repository contains the official code for the TODO VENUE paper.
-It contains code to run Deep k-Nearest Neighbors for a variety of models and architectures.
+This is the official code for the TODO VENUE paper, [INSERT TITLE](arxiv_link).

+This repository contains the code for:

+* Deep k-Nearest Neighbors for text classification models.
+Allows word vectors, character level models, etc.
-It also contains code for common interpretation techniques in natural language processing, such as leave one out and gradient based saliency maps.
-We additionally include code to produce visualizations like the ones seen on our paper's [supplementary website](https://sites.google.com/view/language-dknn/).
+* Saliency map techniques for NLP, such as leave one out and gradient.
+Also includes our conformity leave one out method.
+* Create visualizations like the ones on our paper's [supplementary website](https://sites.google.com/view/language-dknn/).
+* Temperature scaling as described in [On Calibration of Modern Neural Networks](https://arxiv.org/abs/1706.04599)
+* SNLI interpretations

 ## Dependencies